The Challenger Muay Thai: Episode 7

 The "Weapon Of The Week" is combinations.
 It was also revealed that the last two fights in the first round would be a double-header.
-During deliberation, the fighters were torn between Jordan and Marco whom they felt had the best combination.
+During deliberation, the fighters were torn between Jordan and Marco who they felt had the best combination.
 At the end, the fighters voted for Jordan, which was also the choice of the trainers.
 Jordan selected Cyrus as his opponent, which left Marco and Frank as the last fight in the first round.

 Jordan and Cyrus were both fighters at the same level.
 At the end, Jordan won unanimously by points and sent Cyrus home.

 The case was the same for Marco and Frank, where the fight was neck and neck.
 After the fifth and final round, Marco won on points.

 Mosi was greeted by his wife, as a surprise reward from Stephan for his win the previous week.
 The two spent the day out enjoying each other's company.